sanger/labwhere/README.md

 This will create a user, location types and locations in a nested structure similar to the live setup.

+## Generate the correct restrictions

+`bundle exec rails restrictions:create`

+This will limit certain location parentage when creating locations and other restrictions seen in app/data/restrictions

 ## Removing all of the data

 `bundle exec rails db:clear`